 Removed: Input error messages; kept the audible warnings.

-All flags have been sourced from British County Flags
+All flags have been sourced from British County Flags.

-Wikimedia Commons, a vast collection of free to use resources
+All maps, with minor edits, are sourced from Wikimedia Commons, a vast collection of free to use resources.
+Welsh ones are recoloured to match.

 You are free to use and distribute this software or web package provided it is accredited and supplied in its entirety with no alteration and that no fee is charged.
 All source code remains the property of Coe Operations.